zhongpc/zhongpc.github.io/opening.md

 We are currently <strong>"vibe hiring"</strong> for future team members 🚀

-We are throwing out the standard checklist.
-There are no constraints on specific technical skills, publication counts, or whether you fit into a "PhD" or "postdoc" box.
-We value people over productivity or career stage.
-You are welcome to get in touch if you agree with our group values:
+We are moving beyond the standard checklist.
+There are no fixed requirements for specific technical skills, publication counts, or whether you fit neatly into a "PhD" or "postdoc" box.
+We value people beyond productivity metrics and career stage.
+You are welcome to get in touch if you share our group values:

 <!-- You are welcome to get in touch if you agree with our group values: -->
 * <span style="color: darkred">Our group is grounded in kindness, and we strive to create an inclusive environment.</span>
 * <span style="color: red">We do not tolerate harassment or discrimination in any form.</span>
-* <span style="color: orange">We value the importance of methodology development and coding practices.</span>
+* <span style="color: orange">We value methodological development and good coding practices.</span>
 * <span style="color: Green">We honor the contributions of all group members.</span>
-* <span style="color: dodgerblue">We ask for help and value direct communication (speaking > 20 sentences daily). </span>
+* <span style="color: dodgerblue">We ask for help and value direct communication (more than 20 spoken sentences each day). </span>
 * <span style="color: blue">We aim to tackle challenging scientific problems with a positive research mindset.</span>
 * <span style="color: blueviolet">We commit to acting with honesty and scientific integrity.</span>